Panasonic TZ100 versus Sony RX100 III

 - Better light gathering: Has a lens with a wider maximum aperture (f/1.8 vs f/2.8).

 - Wider view: Has a wider-angle lens that facilitates landscape or interior shots.

 - More compact: Is smaller (102x58mm vs 111x65mm) and will fit more readily into a bag.

 - More heavily discounted: Has been on the market for longer (launched in May 2014).

 If the count of relative strengths (bullet points above) is taken as a measure, the RX100 III emerges as the winner of the match-up (7 : 5 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the TZ100 and the RX100 III in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
 This is where reviews by experts come in.
-The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
-The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The following table reports the overall rankings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).
+The detailed reviews can be accessed by clicking on the site logo in the table header.

 |Panasonic TZ100»||HiRec||82/100||4.5/5||4/5||4.5/5||Jan 2016||699||-|